slowernews/wisdom-tldr/chapters/chapter_1_self.md

 HARD WORK = CONFIDENCE

-“Failure is necessary to be successful in life.
+Failure is necessary to be successful in life.
 There’s a big difference between quitting and failure.

 put a gun to your head: what do you want to accomplish in your life. burning bridges to get the motivation.

 “There was a gun to my head.
 The gun was, I didn’t want to be in an assisted living home, watching TV all day, waiting to die.
 “Every day I wake up with that gun to my head.
 Every day I live.”

-analogy: confidence is like a building

 Why Self-Compassion Works Better Than Self-Esteem Boosting your ego won’t make you feel better.
 Instead, try talking to yourself like you would your best friend.